 Beta Analytic, as a laboratory, is considered an essential business under Florida's statewide Stay-at-Home Order.
 Taking the necessary measures to maintain employees' safety, we continue to operate and accept samples for analysis.
 Please contact us BEFORE sending your samples so we can recommend you the best way to proceed.

-The choice of report format should be based on factors such as the terminology desired, geographical location of the target market and the biobased certification or scheme chosen by the manufacturer for participation.
+The choice of report format or analytical standard should be based on factors such as the terminology desired, geographical location of the target market, and the biobased certification or ecolabeling program selected for participation.

 We do not require specific containers for samples.
 Solids can be placed in any container; powders should be sent in properly sealed containers especially when multiple samples are sent.
 Liquids should also be submitted in containers that can be sealed tightly.
 You can use vials with snap caps shown below or those found at this site.

 We have several forwarding facilities around the world but testing is only done in the Miami, Florida headquarters.
 If you are in Europe, please send your samples to our Dublin office.
 For China, please send them to our Xiamen address.
 For Japan, send the samples to our agent in Nagoya.

 We also have other forwarding offices in the UK, Brazil and South Korea, please see here – choose your location on the leftmost column to view the mailing address and customs declaration, if any.

 NOTE: Samples need to be shipped to the US if they are designated as hazardous by the International Air Transport Association (IATA).
 It is very important to inform us before shipping hazardous samples so we can give you the correct instructions and shipping address.